 The Corsair K68 is a pretty big keyboard due to its full-size design.
 It takes even more space when you use the wrist rest.

 The build quality of the Corsair K68 is just okay.
 The body is made out of robust plastic that doesn't have any flex, which is great.
 Unfortunately, the connection between the wrist rest and the keyboard feels weak.
 Our unit was also slightly cracked when it arrived, while the box wasn't damaged.
 On the upside, this keyboard is rated IP32 for dust and water resistance, although we don't currently test this.
-For a better-built keyboard, check out the K95 Platinum or the Logitech G Pro Mechanical Gaming Keyboard.
+For a better-built keyboard, check out the Logitech G PRO Keyboard or the Corsair STRAFE RGB MK.2.

 The Corsair K68 has amazing backlighting options.
 You can fully control the colors of the lights and individually assign a different color inside the iCUE software.
 You can cycle through three different brightness settings or completely turn off the lighting directly on the keyboard.
 If RGB lights aren't for you, you can get a cheaper K68 model with only red backlighting.